The64thGamer/cheeseepedia/content/wiki/Toledo, OH (5077 Monroe St).md

 In around 2010-2011, the store expanded their gameroom, adding even more games.

-The store would then remain this way until they remodeled to 2.0 in 2021
+The store would then remain this way until they remodeled to 2.0 in around Late August 2021.

 ## Stages ##
-TODO: Stage History
+W.I.P: Stage History
 {| class='wikitable'
 !Stage
 !Installed